 Sometimes a process needs a nudge to get going, such as when we ignite a fire, but afterward, a spontaneous process maintains itself without any further input.

 Entropy is a measure of the disorder or randomness of a system.
 The symbol S is used for entropy, and we usually are most concerned with entropy changes, ∆S = Sfinal - Sinitial.
-The absolute entropy is designated by So.
+The absolute entropy of a substance at some temperature is designated by So.

 Measuring absolute entropy is difficult (how do you put a number on disorder?) and we'll tackle that below.
 We can, however, work with the change in entropy, ∆S.